 6.Whole grain feed

 The whole-grain feed is more nutritious than the ground since oxidation occurs after grinding.
-This reduces the nutritional content and also the longer it’s not used, the greater the loss.
+This reduces the nutritional content and also the longer it’s not used, the greater

 The whole grains need to be fed to the adult chickens, which helps them to increase the gizzard size.
 Start with 5% with the first two weeks, in the diet.
 Slowly increase the volume.
 If the chickens are confined, the grit is essential for the whole grains to break and digest.